-Investments are thus reviewed in line with the responsible investment policy and the exclusion policy.
+Investments are reviewed in line with the responsible investment policy and the exclusion policy.

-DNCA Finance has a due diligence mechanism, which consists of:
+DNCA Finance has a due diligence mechanism, which consists of :

-- Identifying the nature of the negative impacts (ESG impacts) associated with its investment activities; - Evaluating and prioritizing negative impacts; - Managing (preventing, mitigating, stopping) some of the negative impacts; - Monitor the implementation of results (measure the effectiveness of actions); - Adjust the negative impact management strategy if necessary.
+- Identify the nature of the negative impacts (ESG impacts) associated with its investment activities; - Evaluate and prioritize negative impacts; - Manage (prevent, mitigate, stop) some of the negative impacts; - Monitor the implementation of results (measure the effectiveness of actions); - Adjust the negative impact management strategy if necessary.